Getting started

 Understanding the flow

-Section titled “Understanding the flow”To understand how documents transform into rendered commerce experiences at runtime, see the Runtime flow section in the architecture guide.
-This foundational knowledge helps you know where to customize and integrate with the boilerplate.
+Section titled “Understanding the flow”To understand how documents become rendered commerce experiences at runtime, see How a page loads in Storefront architecture.
+This overview helps you decide where to customize and where to leave boilerplate files unchanged.

 Customizing your storefront